CassidyDC/eslint-plugin-wordpress/README.md

 If you encounter an outdated or vulnerable dependency in a WordPress package, you can use the `overrides` field in your project's root `package.json` to specify a patched version.

-For example, at the time of writing, `@wordpress/babel-preset-default` depended on an older version of `@babel/runtime` (v7.25.7) with a security issue.
-To ensure your project uses a secure version, add an override like this:
+For example, at the time of writing, `@wordpress/babel-preset-default` depended on an older version of `@babel/runtime` (v7.25.7) that contains a security issue.
+To ensure your project uses a secure version, add an override such as this:

 ```json
 {